MailBeez/mailbeez-documentation/pages/03.documentation/06.configbeez/25.integrations/05.config_mailchimp/default.en.md

 You love the way MailBeez automates your eCommerce email marketing, but you also like to use MailChimp for occasional newsletters, and dig the way it makes designing emails so simple, **removes any potential for email blacklisting**, and importantly makes sure each email presents itself perfectly in your customer’s inbox.
 Combine these two things and you have our new MailChimp Connector – MailBeez intelligence, MailChimp design and sending security.

 >>>>>MailChimp is great, but the system comes with a number of headaches like limited number of personalization content fields.
- Unless you really like to use MailChimp **we recommend** to [configure Newsletter2Go as your Email-Engine](/documentation/configbeez/config_email_engine).
+ Unless you really like to use MailChimp **we recommend** to [configure MailBeez.Email as your Email-Engine](/documentation/configbeez/config_email_engine).
 You will acchieve comparable delivery-rates but without any limitations.

 ##Advantages

-**DELIVERY!** Improve your delivery-rate by using MailChimps Email System
- **STAY IN SYNC!** on both sidestrue 2-way synchronisation keeps information up-to-date
- **AUTOMATIC!** No extra efforts once set up and configured the integration will run on autopilot
+**DELIVERY!** Improve your delivery-rate by using MailChimps Email System **STAY IN SYNC!** on both sidestrue 2-way synchronisation keeps information up-to-date **AUTOMATIC!** No extra efforts once set up and configured the integration will run on autopilot

 Developed in close cooperation with MailChimp: reviewed and approved!
- New: Works also with lists larger than 15.000 subscribers thanks to fast delta-sync
- Easy installation: Wizard based, with simulation capabilities
+ New: Works also with lists larger than 15.000 subscribers thanks to fast delta-sync Easy installation: Wizard based, with simulation capabilities